roberthluo/Twitter-Bot/README.md

-# DonaldTrump-Tweets
+# Twitter Bot
-Using twitter API to track Donald Trump's tweets and spikes with google searches
+Using twitter API to track Any user's tweets and spikes with google searches

+Planning to combine with ML to favourite tweets based on what I favourite on twitter.
+Eventually use ML to automate my tweet feed.

 To preface, I have no idea what I was doing.